jarviscanada/jarvis_data_eng_artem/hadoop/README.md

 # Introduction
-- Purpose of this project: help data processing team to process the data using Apache Hadoop
+- Purpose of this project: help data analytics team to process the data using Apache Hadoop
 - Evaluated Core Hadoop components, including MapReduce, HDFS, and YARN
 - Provisioned a Hadoop Cluster using GCP
 - Solved business problem using Apache Hive and Zeppelin Notebook